bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 Because just by looking at the type signature of a function you can guess what the function might do.
 In Rust we know very clearly what the input types are and how to use them.
 It is easy to document the code as well.
 Error handling is also simplified because compiler takes care of all the type errors.
 Testing is also a lot simplified.
-You would've heard the saying that tests makes it easier to understand the function, in Rust you don't have to test for type errors.
+In Rust you don't have to test for type errors.

-But since Rust doesn't have GC and forces the programmer to think about pointers, lifetimes etc., it adds to the cognitive load of a developer.
+Since Rust doesn't have GC and forces the programmer to think about pointers, lifetimes etc., it adds to the cognitive load of a developers.
 But the advantage is that Rust programs are very efficient.

 ## Reliability and Refactoring

 Refactoring a Javascript codebase can be a nightmare.
-But in Rust the compiler helps you throghout the refactoring process and you have a high degree of confidence on how the code works.
+But in Rust the compiler helps you throghout the refactoring process and you have a high degree of confidence that the refactored code did not alter the business logic.